Westfield Doncaster: Fourth redevelopment

-Westfield Doncaster's third redevelopment started with planning approval in May 2004, preliminary works taking place at the centre from September to December 2006, which provided a platform for the main construction works that commenced on 15 January 2007.
-Doncaster Hill developers met several times with City Council over the next twelve months to discuss creating more sustainable buildings for the community, however little became of the idea of a self-sustaining precinct.
-It is uncertain whether the wind turbines used at the Manningham Civic Precinct are suitable for powering other buildings.
-The upgrade was finally completed in October 2008 with the centre doubling the previous size, costing A$650 million.
+The fourth group of changes began in 2007 and involved significant changes to the complex.
+The process commenced with planning approval in May 2004, preliminary works taking place at the centre from September to December 2006, which provided a platform for the main construction works that commenced on 15 January 2007.
+Doncaster Hill developers met several times with City Council over the next twelve months to discuss creating more sustainable buildings for the community but these plans did not progress.